bugrahanyapilmisev/DSA210_Term_Project_bugrahan.yapilmisev/README.md

 Since 2019, I have been playing chess regularly on [Chess.com](https://www.chess.com/).
 After enrolling in this course and learning about the term project, I began wondering if there might be a connection between my chess-playing habits and my stress levels.
 Chess.com provides an ideal data source for this project as it is the sole platform I use for chess.

 To analyze this, I will:
-- Compare changes in my Chess.com activity frequency against estimated stress levels (e.g., exam periods vs. holidays).
+- Compare changes in my Chess.com activity frequency with estimated stress levels (e.g., exam periods vs. holidays).
-- Categorize academic intensity based on university exam schedules.
+- Categorize academic stress levels based on university exams and assignment dates.

 This study may not only provide insights into my own stress management strategies but could also highlight the potential of chess as a stress-coping tool.
 Also, I will estimate my stress level only based on academic assignments (midterm, finals, crucial deadlines, etc.).So, I will try to find out whether playing chess is my self-stress coping mechanism for my academic stress level.